Peach1/Stainless/README.md

 [The Motivation Factor - Physical Education in schools in 1960s - #JFKChallenge - YouTube](https://www.youtube.com/watch?v=fISgKl8dB3M&ab_channel=DougOrchard)

 ![Church men used to be awesome.jpg](Stainless/Church%20men%20used%20to%20be%20awesome.jpg)

+^ This is actually church.
+Men were taught to be strong.

 [Muscular Christianity: Its History and Lasting Effects | The Art of Manliness](https://www.artofmanliness.com/character/knowledge-of-men/when-christianity-was-muscular/)